ccb-hms/workbench-python-workshop/episodes/home-03-conda.md

 :::::::::::::::::::::::::::::::::::::: questions

-- "How do I manage different sets of packages?"
+- How do I manage different sets of packages?
-- "How do I install new packages?"
+- How do I install new packages?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- "Understand how Conda environments can improve your research workflow."
+- Understand how Conda environments can improve your research workflow.
-- "Create a new environment."
+- Create a new environment.
-- "Activate (deactivate) a particular environment."
+- Activate (deactivate) a particular environment.
-- "Install packages into existing environments using Conda (+pip)."
+- Install packages into existing environments using Conda (+pip).
-- "Specify the installation location of an environment."
+- Specify the installation location of an environment.
-- "List all of the existing environments on your machine."
+- List all of the existing environments on your machine.
-- "List all of the installed packages within a particular environment."
+- List all of the installed packages within a particular environment.
-- "Delete an entire environment."
+- Delete an entire environment.

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: keypoints

-- "A Conda environment is a directory that contains a specific collection of Conda packages that you have installed."
+- A Conda environment is a directory that contains a specific collection of Conda packages that you have installed.
-- "You create (remove) a new environment using the `conda create` (`conda remove`) commands."
+- You create (remove) a new environment using the `conda create` (`conda remove`) commands.
-- "You activate (deactivate) an environment using the `conda activate` (`conda deactivate`) commands."
+- You activate (deactivate) an environment using the `conda activate` (`conda deactivate`) commands.
-- "You install packages into environments using `conda install`; you install packages into an active environment using `pip install`."
+- You install packages into environments using `conda install`; you install packages into an active environment using `pip install`.
-- "You should install each environment as a sub-directory inside its corresponding project directory"
+- You should install each environment as a sub-directory inside its corresponding project directory
-- "Use the `conda env list` command to list existing environments and their respective locations."
+- Use the `conda env list` command to list existing environments and their respective locations.
-- "Use the `conda list` command to list all of the packages installed in an environment."
+- Use the `conda list` command to list all of the packages installed in an environment.

 ::::::::::::::::::::::::::::::::::::::::::::::::